 Hannah Won has been singing in choral groups for over a decade and joined Seattle Pro Musica as a singer in 2013.
 In 2016, she was elected to the Board of Directors.
-Previously, she has served on the board of a non-audition community choir - two years as Treasurer.
-Prior to joining the SPM board, she was a member of the Diversity Task Force, which explored the role of diversity in fulfilling SPM's mission statement.
+Previously, she has served on the board of a non-auditioned community choir - two years as Treasurer.
+Prior to joining the SPM board, she was a member of the Diversity Task Force (now the Inclusivity Advisory Group) which explored the role of diversity in fulfilling SPM's mission statement.
 Outside of singing, she is a Project Manager of Software Development at CUSO Financial Services.

 Beth Alley joined the Seattle Pro Musica board in 2016.
 A non-singing member, she is passionate about music and its ability to bridge generational, cultural, and ethnic divides.
 Beth has worked for a non-profit health care organization for over 20 years, and is currently the Chief of Staff for ancillary and nursing services.
 As a board member, she brings a wealth of project management, financial, and strategic planning experience and skills.